 The picture below outlines the main roles in the business technology function organised around the five identities: business excellence, business and process development, product and service development, service excellence and smart governance.

 Figure 3.3.1 Business Technology Standard roles and responsibilities model

 Besides the personal knowledge and skills, the identity also considers the motivational aspects of a person, for example, social identity, personal interest and passion.
 The aim is to encourage people to find and use their strengths and to promote the feeling of achievement.
 For example, a person working in the service excellence area takes pride in ensuring that the existing services are up-to-date, reliable and stable, whereas another person in the same area prefers the challenge of having to come up fast with an idea on how to ensure the scalability and robustness for a completely new service.

-Business technology roles are assigned to different teams based on the identities.
+Business technology roles are assigned to different teams based on their identities.
 The idea is to combine the roles in such a way that the team has the capability to carry out the end-to-end tasks within the scope of the team.
-In the case of digital development identity for example, the team consists of roles like:
+In the case of product and service development identity, for example, the team consists of roles like:

 The next paragraphs illustrate the key roles within each identity and their key characteristics.

 Figure 3.3.2 Business excellence identity roles and key characteristics

 The purpose of the business excellence identity is to build a competitive advantage with information technology.
 Ideally, the team is built with people who are excited by experimenting with the unknown and seeing technology as an opportunity to create something new.

 Figure 3.3.3 Business and process development identity roles and key characteristics

 The purpose of the business and process development identity is to ensure that the business has the best fit-for-purpose solutions.
 Ideally, the team is built with people who take pride in succeeding to manage the dependencies of multiple projects and transformational programmes.